-- Since this has chocolate in it, you can feel free to leave out the square inside, but chocolate lovers will undoubtedly enjoy the double chocolate hit.
+- Since this has chocolate, you can feel free to leave out the square inside, but chocolate lovers will undoubtedly enjoy the double chocolate hit.

-- Up your s’mores cookie game by spreading peanut butter on the inside of each cookie as well!
+- Up your s’mores cookie game by spreading peanut butter inside each cookie!

 Campfire Cajun Shrimp

 A delicious meal with little clean-up, especially if you make time to prepare them at home!
 We’re about to throw a lot of cajun flavor into a foil grill packet.
 It’s pretty basic; all you have to do is throw in all the food you’re looking to combine, fold it up, and put it over a grill or campfire.